oyeniyimuideen30-lang/B2B-webhook-integration/README.md

-This document outlines the technical requirements for merchants to integrate with WayaBank's unified webhook system.
+This collection hgihlight the b2b validation documentation